Guidelines for Accommodation Requests Due to Disability: Housing and Dining Services

 - Is the accommodation an integral component of a treatment plan

-- Is the space available?
+- Where a single room is requested, is the space available?

 *Please note that there may be circumstances in which the number of single rooms or other requested space available as accommodations is less than the number of requests.
 The University must, therefore, prioritize requests.